Córdoba’s Mezquita: The strangest building in the world?

 The Mezquita red-and-white arches

 The biggest head-scratcher, however, comes inside the centre.
-Amble long enough in wonder through that never-ending field of red-and-white arches, and you suddenly hit the cathedral.
+Amble long enough in wonder through that never-ending field of red-and-white arches, and you suddenly hit one of the finest cathedrals in Spain.
 Which is superbly incongruously inside the mother church.
 Which, should you be struggling to keep up, looks like a mosque.

 The cathedral alone would be worth seeing – it’s hardly a shrinking violet.
 Statues of girls, cherubs and nymphs climb high above the altar, surrounded by no expense spared lashings of red marble.
 The domes above have undergone a blitz of showy decoration.
 Behind, dark wood choir stalls are carved with ultrafussiness, and two organs soar to the heavens at either side.